 Choose A Blogging Platform

-If you want to build out your blog or other platform, just use wordpress.
-If you want to know how to start a blog, wordpress is hands-down the easiest & simplest way to build a site.
-Don’t overthink things here.
-Yes there are free alternatives, but wordpress is the best system out there and it’s used by the majority of bloggers for a reason.
-If you’re serious about creating a site or a long-term web presence, wordpress is really the only option worth considering.
-For that reason, the rest of this guide on how to start a blog is going to assume you’ll use the wordpress framework.
+If you want to build out your blog or other platform, just use WordPress.
+If you want to know how to start a blog, WordPress is hands down the easiest and simplest way to build a site.
+Don’t over-think things here.
+Yes, there are free alternatives, but WordPress is the best system out there and it’s used by the majority of bloggers for a reason.
+If you’re serious about creating a site or a long-term web presence, WordPress is really the only option worth considering.
+For that reason, the rest of this guide on how to start a blog assumes you’ll use the WordPress framework.

 How To Set Up Your Blog